Akshitha-Patnam/CODSOFT-1/README.md

-It's a landing page for urban spaces for smaller spaces!
+It's a landing page for urban gardening for smalle spaces!